helgeholm/randy/README.md

 ---------------------------------------

-## Future

-Math.random() is implementation-dependent and frequently crappy.
-Even the V8 engine's decent PRNG is insufficient for many tasks as it has a period of 2^32, making it mathematically impossible to generate all permutations of a deck of cards larger than 12 cards.

-I'm hoping to implement the Mersenne twister as default PRNG for this module, as it has a period of 2^19937 − 1.
-Also, working directly with random bits makes the integer based random functions simpler.

 ## Notes

-Due to floating point rounding, returned values may *extremely rarely* tangent the upper bound.
-The integer based random functions are guarded against this, but there is no good way to do this for floating point values.
+Due to floating point rounding, functions returning floating point values may *extremely rarely* tangent the upper bound.

+Random integers are calculated as a modulo of a random UINT32.
+This means lower numbers will be slightly more favoured than large numbers, and imbalances will begin to be noticeable if you're asking for large integers.
+If this is a problem, you are advised to do your own calculations on randy.randInt(), which returns a well-distributed UINT32.